thommasjodehl/vimrc_old/README.md

 For Ag installation, see the Ag github repo.

-TODO: Update this file more.
+TODO: Update this file more often.

 TODO: Instead of committing the plugin folders, they should be implemented as submodules.

 /thommasjodehl